North Comongin Regeneration Project

 Project Information:

-North Comongin Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 25km north of Quilpie in South West Queensland.
-Registered in September 2015, the project covers a vast area of 45,285 hectares within the Mulga Lands bioregion.
+North Comongin Regeneration Project is a Human-Induced Regeneration project located approximately 30km north of Quilpie in South West Queensland.
+It was registered in September 2015 and covers an expansive area of 45,285.90 hectares.